Searching, Sorting, and Cake Cutting in Rounds: Introduction

+In recent work, \cite{small_minimax_bias_BBGM22} also focus on the expected cost setting and analyze the gap between the expected query complexity of randomized algorithms on worst case input and the expected query complexity of randomized algorithms on a worst case input distribution, in the regime where the error probability is $\delta \approx 1/2$.

-In fault detection problems, the goal is to identify all the defective items from a finite set items via a minimum number of tests.
+\paragraph{Group testing.} In fault detection, the goal is to identify all the defective items from a finite set items via a minimum number of tests.
 More formally, there is a universe of $\mathcal{U}$ of $n$ items, $d$ of which are defective.
 Each test is executed on a subset $S \subseteq \mathcal{U}$ and says whether $S$ is contaminated (i.e. has at least one defective item) or pure (i.e. none of the items in $S$ are defective).
-Important questions in group testing include how many tests are needed to identify all the defective items and how many stages are needed, where the tests performed in round $k+1$ can depend on the outcome of the tests in round $k$.
+Questions include how many tests are needed to identify all the defective items and how many stages are needed, where the tests performed in round $k+1$ can depend on the outcome of the tests in round $k$.
 An example of group testing is to identify which people from a set are infected with a virus, given access to any combination of individual blood samples; combining their samples allows detection using a smaller number of tests compared to checking each sample individually.

-The group testing problem was first posed by Dorfman~\cite{dorfman} and a lower bound of $\Omega\Bigl(d^2 \frac{\log{n}}{\log{d}}\Bigr)$ for the number of tests required in the one round setting was given in~\cite{dyachkov}.
+The group testing problem was posed in~\cite{dorfman} and a lower bound of $\Omega\Bigl(d^2 \frac{\log{n}}{\log{d}}\Bigr)$ for the number of tests required in the one round setting was given in~\cite{dyachkov}.
 One round group testing algorithms with an upper bound of $O(d^2 \log{n})$ on the number of tests were designed in~\cite{AMS06,PR08,INR10,NPR11}.
 Two round testing algorithms were studied in~\cite{BGV05,EGH07}.
-The setting where the number of rounds is allowed is given by some parameter $r$ and the number of defective items is not known in advance was studied for example in~\cite{DP94,CDZ15,Damashke19,GV20}; see the book~\cite{book_group_testing} for a survey.
+The setting where the number of rounds is allowed is given by some parameter $r$ and the number of defective items is not known in advance was studied in~\cite{DP94,CDZ15,Damashke19,GV20}; see \cite{book_group_testing} for a survey.